carpentries/lesson-development-training/episodes/formative-assessment.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 You should aim to create all your assessments before you have written the explanatory content of your lesson (recall Nicholl's [backward design](https://en.wikipedia.org/wiki/Backward_design)).
 These assessments will guide your lesson design process by knowing exactly which knowledge you'd expect from your learners at any point in the lesson.

+Well-designed exercises are one of the most valuable resources for an instructor and any time spent on this during lesson design is well invested.

 :::::::::::::::::::::::::::::::::::::::: keypoints